GrimmNightshade/DGM1600/README.md

 # DGM1600
-This place is for me, GrimmNightshade to store class work
+This place is for me, GrimmNightshade to store old class work

-For Class Work